davide-maestroni/robo-fashion/README.md

 The iterable implementation is not thread safe (unless differently specified) and not fail-fast, that is, if the wrapped collection is changed during the iteration no exception will be thrown, and further call to the iterator or to the entries methods might lead to unexpected results.

 The entries returned by the iterator can be safely accessed only inside the iteration loop, since they have direct access to the wrapped sparse collection.
-This is an explicit design choice to try preserving both highest performances and lowest memory consumption.
+This is an explicit design choice to try preserving both highest performance and lowest memory consumption.
 In case the caller needed to retain an entry instance outside the loop, it must create an immutable or parcelable copy and retain that instead:

 ```java